 • Marketing is a major within the Bachelor of Commerce.

 The units studied in a major form the bulk of your degree.
-Depending on your course, you can make up the remaining units by studying another major (double major), a specialisation, or a selection of subjects.
+Your remaining units are made up of core units as well as either: a second major (double major); a specialisation; or a selection of subjects.

-The major you choose to study will be stated in brackets on your degree award – the fancy bit of paper you get when you graduate e.g. Bachelor of Design (Graphic Design).
+The major you choose to study will be stated in brackets on your degree award – the official piece of paper you get when you graduate e.g. Bachelor of Design (Graphic Design).

 Understanding common uni terms gives you greater control over your learning.

-Some of our courses give you the option to study two majors, known as a double major.
-You can choose complementary majors that broaden your career options or allow you to pursue different interests.
+You can choose two majors that broaden your career options or allow you to pursue different interests.
 For example, you could study a Bachelor of Arts with a double major in Chinese and International Business, or a Bachelor of Science with a double major in Agricultural Science and Data Science.

 What is a minor?